Eliasfarah0/OpenFOAM-Automated-Tool-Chain-PoC/README.md

 - **TURBULENCE_MODEL**: Specify the RANS Turbulence Models, "TURBULENCE_MODEL = SpalartAllmaras _or_ kEpsilon _or_ kOmega _or_ kOmegaSST".
 - **PHYSICAL_MODEL**: Specify the Near Wall Modelling, "PHYSICAL_MODEL = wallResolved" for y+ = 1 & "PHYSICAL_MODEL = wallModeled" for y+ >= 30 (i.e., using wall functions).

 The mainDriver will also generate a number of additional parameters based on these initial user inputs, which include the y+ value and turbulent quantities among others.
-Additional advanced parameters required for meshing, solving and post processing are also specified in the mainDriver and can be edited for a specific simulation setup.
+Additional advanced parameters required for meshing, solving and post processing are also specified in the mainDriver and can be edited for a specific simulation set-up.

 The mainDriver then calls instances of the classes ```createDirectories()```, ```callMeshing()```, ```callSolver()``` and ```callPostProcessing()``` to perform the four stages of the tool chain, i.e., creating directories, meshing, solving and post processing.
 The ```createDirectories()``` class creates the necessary OpenFOAM directories (*0/*, *constant/* and *system/*) for the next stages of the tool chain.
 The ```callMeshing()```, ```callSolver()``` and ```callPostProcessing()``` classes contain the methods necessary to carry out the next stages of the OpenFOAM pipeline.
 These classes in turn call several other classes as seen in the UML diagram.